21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 Watermelon is many people's favorite fruit, but is watermelon healthy?
 As you probably guessed, it is!

 It should be no surprise that watermelon is a hydration superstar among the healthiest fruits around.
 Along with its high water content, this summer staple has some fiber to aid in healthy digestion.
-It's also full of hard-to-get nutrients like lycopene and B vitamins.
+It also provides lycopene and small amounts of B vitamins.

 All of those things make watermelon not just a worthy summer BBQ favorite, but also one of the healthiest fruits you can eat.
 If you’re adding a new exercise routine to your health plans, watermelon (specifically watermelon juice, as stated in a study published on the National Library of Medicine) has also been found to reduce muscle soreness and aid in exercise recovery.